btrettel/flt/docs/misc-todo.md

     - Find the data that is most sensitive to perturbations?
 The sensitivity analysis should take into account the uncertainty.
 Try 95% uncertainty perturbations or something like that.
 Otherwise, there's no reasonable scale to pick for the perturbations.
     - Subroutines to help estimate uncertainty in a standardized way.
         - For example, if ambient temperature is unknown, have some constants and procedures to help estimate the effect of this on the uncertainty.
+- <https://en.wikipedia.org/wiki/Sterbenz_lemma>: Make `assert_sterbenz` to assert that the conditions of the Sterbenz lemma are satisfied.
+    - In `fmad` and `genunits`, create an operator that automatically enforces this? `.minus.`?
+    - Other operators in `fmad` could benefit from this too.
+Anywhere a subtraction occurs (like the derivatives for division) could have a Sterbenz assertions version.
+    - Sterbenz assertions could also check that the magnitude is small, though practically speaking this is probably satisfied if the normal Sterbenz conditions are met.
+- Switch `make check` to `make test` for consistency with folder name?